-Systematically preparing for your next nonprofit board meeting not only eliminates stress, but it can actually improve your nonprofit’s overall performance.
+Systematically preparing for your next nonprofit board meeting not only eliminates stress but can actually improve your nonprofit’s overall performance.

 Your nonprofit board meetings don’t have to be tiresome, infuriating, and stressful monthly (or quarterly) events.
 If run effectively, board meetings can move your nonprofit closer to its goals.
 They can provide support and encouragement to your staff.
 They can be worth every minute you spend planning for them.

 So, how do you know your nonprofit board meetings are not run effectively?

 If you look around and see board members discreetly texting, doodling, or mindlessly looking around, it’s time for a change.
 If your board members are zoned out or are continuously going off-topic, it’s time to shift your nonprofit board meeting strategy.

 Risks of Having a Poorly Run Nonprofit Board Meeting

 A poorly run nonprofit board meeting runs the risk of not contributing to the success of your nonprofit, or even hindering it.

 1. Mismanaged Board Meetings can Turn into a Mismanaged Board.